Multilevel Fair Allocation with Matroid-Rank Preferences: Model

-\begin{example} A University has to allocate 6 computers $\items=\{a,b,c,d,e,f\}$ to two departments (Humanities and Science), which in turn will distribute them among their respective labs (see Fig.~\ref{fig:exampletree}).
+\begin{example} A university has to allocate 6 offices $\items=\{a,b,c,d,e,f\}$ to two departments (Humanities and Computer Science), which in turn will distribute them among their respective labs (see Fig.~\ref{fig:exampletree}).

-In this example, labs are the leaves of the tree.
-Their matroid-rank utilities are as follows: LabH1 gains utility~1 upon receiving any computer; LabH2 behaves similarly, except for computer~$a$; LabCS1 and LabCS2 have binary additive valuations and approve all items.
+The labs are the leaves.
+Their matroid-rank utilities are as follows: LabH1 gets utility~1 upon receiving any office; LabH2 behaves similarly, except for ~$a$; LabCS1 and LabCS2 have binary additive valuations and approve all items.
+Suppose that DeptH and DeptCS receive $\{a,b\}$ and $\{c,d,e,f\}$ respectively, and then assign their items so that LabH1, LabH2, and LabCS1 receive $\{a\}$, $\{b\}$, and $\{c,d,e,f\}$, respectively, leaving LabCS2 with an empty bundle.
+This multilevel allocation, denoted by $\pi$, verifies: